mdn/content/files/en-us/mozilla/add-ons/webextensions/manifest.json/install_origins/index.md

   </tbody>
 </table>

-Enables the distribution and update of Manifest V3 extensions from third-party origins, in addition to store distribution.
+Enables the distribution and update of Manifest V3 extensions from a third-party {{glossary("origin")}}, in addition to store distribution.
 If [`update_url`](/en-US/docs/Mozilla/Add-ons/WebExtensions/manifest.json/browser_specific_settings#firefox_gecko_properties) is specified, its origin must be included here.

 Up to 5 origins can be specified.